-Chef Rene Johnson's vegan soul food is perfect for the stars, and your Thanksgiving table
+Chef Rene Johnson's vegan soul food is perfect for the stars, and your holiday table

 California Governor Gavin Newsom loved chef Rene Johnson's quinoa "meatloaf."
 Actor Danny Glover preferred her red beans and rice.
 Vice President Kamala Harris particularly enjoyed Johnson's vegan desserts.

 Since leaving a career in finance to launch Blackberry Soul Fine Catering, Johnson has become known among prominent clients for her heart-healthy Southern soul food.

 "That's because I kept the soul in it and took the bad fats out," Johnson said.
 "I think my red beans and rice is a classic example of how you can still eat soul food, keep the flavor and still have it be vegan."

 That recipe is in Johnson's new book, From My Heart to Your Table: Vegan and Traditional Soul Food Cookbook.
 It includes classic mac and cheese, which her kids used to love, and the vegan cashew cream sauce they eat now.

 Johnson's three children, Branden, Danielle and Jacquie, used to dine on homemade Alfredo sauce made with an abundance of cream and butter.

 Over the years, she began to tweak her recipes, cooking with olive and coconut oil instead of butter and bacon grease.
 Her children were among the first to notice.

 "They can always tell when I alter a recipe," said the chef.
 "I told them 'I needed to do something healthier.'"